SNOMED-Documents/snomed-editorial-guide/annotations.md

 ^ 1292992004 |Component annotation with string value reference set (foundation metadata concept)|

+Concepts with annotations cannot be found by using text search in the browser.

 Annotation length is restricted up to 4000 characters and are represented by the _String_ data type which allows URL, number, and text for annotation values.
 Each annotation attribute should state the allowed values.

 For example,